-The purpose of a well-designed health and safety program is to protect the workers, sub-contractors, customers, and other visitors to the office.
-It is certainly up to the organizations to set up processes to increase workplace safety and proactively enhance employee well-being.
+The purpose of a well-designed health and safety program is to protect workers, subcontractors, customers, and other visitors to the office.
+It is certainly up to each organization to set up processes to increase workplace safety and proactively enhance employee well-being.
 While in some cases, regulatory requirements mandate enterprises to increase safety parameters, it is good business ethos to adhere to health and safety best practices.

 In a post-Covid-19 world, businesses are gradually reopening offices and allowing employees to return to work.
-The Centre for Disease Control has listed the potential risks, that companies must know about and plan for, before reverting to work-from-office scenario.
+The Centre for Disease Control has listed the potential risks that companies must know about and plan for before reverting to a work-from-office scenario.
 The key is to design and implement health and safety measures to boost workplace hygiene and set new processes for sanitization, social distancing, etc.

-At ComplianceQuest, we recently published a checklist to conduct a health & safety assessment for a general office building.
-The 38-point checklist is designed to help leaders and decision-makers ask all the right questions and help build a robust health & safety program.
+At ComplianceQuest, we recently published a checklist to conduct a health and safety assessment for a general office building.
+The 38-point checklist is designed to help leaders and decision-makers ask all the right questions and help build a robust health and safety program.

 Download the checklist here: https://www.compliancequest.com/checklist/health-and-safety-assessment/